 Fetch & Render

-Google is able to analyse not only the code of a web or mobile page, but also its final rendering, which, for example, allows the company to identify sites that aren’t suited for mobile browsing because the text is too small, the links too close together and hard to click on, or because the user needs to scroll sideways or to zoom in to read the contents.
+Google is able to analyze not only the code of a web or mobile page but also its final rendering, which, for example, allows the company to identify sites that aren’t suited for mobile browsing because the text is too small, the links too close together and hard to click on, or because the user needs to scroll sideways or to zoom in to read the contents.
 Find out more.

-This update to the algorithm penalises sites that display too much advertising at the top of the page, which has a net effect of making some useful content – i.e., content that corresponds to a user’s search, less easily identifiable.
+This update to the algorithm penalizes sites that display too much advertising at the top of the page, which has a net effect of making some useful content – i.e., content that corresponds to a user’s search, less easily identifiable.
 Find out more.

-The speed at which a page loads is a criterion that is taken into account when a site, its indexing and its ranking are explored.
+The speed at which a page loads is a criterion that is taken into account when a site, its indexing, and its ranking are explored.
 Though this criterion almost certainly increases the burden on Google’s servers, its impact on the user experience and conversion are no longer in dispute.
 Find out more.

-Given the growing number of searches performed from mobile devices, Google have increased the importance of having a mobile version of your site to offer a user experience worthy of the name on a device with a reduced display and reduced network performance (connection speed…).
+Given the growing number of searches performed from mobile devices, Google has increased the importance of having a mobile version of your site to offer a user experience worthy of the name on a device with a reduced display and reduced network performance (connection speed…).
 Find out more.

 The HTTPS secure protocol has been officially taken into account by the ranking algorithm since March 2015.
 Google now grants a very slight bonus to secure sites.
 This will probably encourage webmasters to offer safer, more secure browsing, which will be of net benefit to the end user.
 Find out more.

 Google takes criteria linked to user engagement into account on sites it offers in its search results.
-Notably, a study conducted by Searchmetrics emphasises the fact that the click through rate on the search snippet was the number one ranking criterion on Google.com in 2014.
+Notably, a study conducted by Searchmetrics emphasizes the fact that the click through rate on the search snippet was the number one ranking criterion on Google.com in 2014.
 Other criteria, such as the bounce rate on the site or the time spent browsing the site are also taken into account.
 The notion of Pogo Sticking – clicking on a search result and quickly going back to the Google results page to click on another result or rephrase the search terms – has also been mentioned the past few years.
 Find out more.